-Name: Mr. Carlos Alcazar Position: Director Education: Mr. Alcazar holds a masters degree in electrical engineering and a masters degree in business and administration by IE Business School.
-Experience: Mr. Alcazar is a professional engineer and has over 23 years' of experience in the power industry.
+Name: Mr. Carlos Alcazar Position: Director Education: Mr. Alcazar holds a Masters Degree in Electrical Engineering and a Masters Degree in Business and Administration from IE Business School.
+Experience: Mr. Alcazar is a professional engineer and has over 24 years' of experience in the power industry.
 Having initially worked in consultancy for coal fired Stations and in Power project construction, he moved into operational roles working in different countries (Kenya, Spain, Taiwan, Switzerland, UAE) holding several management positions.
 Mr Alcazar worked in both merchant as well as in contracted environments and was Plant Manager in Stations in Spain and Taiwan before he moved into General Manager Generation position in Switzerland where he was responsible for a global fleet of CCGT plants for Alstom Power.
 Mr Alcazar joined Marubeni Power Asset Management in 2010 and is presently holding the position of Director of Operations and Maintenance for Middle East and Africa working for the fleet in the Region.
-List of Other Directorships: In addition to Phoenix Power Company SAOG, Mr. Alcazar is also a director of the following companies: Non-Executive Director, Ruwais Power Company, UAE Non-Executive Director, Asian Gulf Power Services, UAE Non-Executive Director, Fujairah II O&M Company, UAE Non-Executive Director, Chairman Taweelah A2 Operating, UAE Non-Executive Director, Chairman Ash Sharqiyah O&M Co, KSA Name: Mr. Tomoki Nishino Position: Director Education: Master of Business Administration (MBA) from Kellogg School of Management, Evanston, Illinois, USA-2006 Experience: Mr. Nishino started his career in 1996 working for Hokkaido Electric Power Company Co., Inc In 2006 after finishing his MBA programme, Mr. Nishino was seconded to Japan Bank for International Cooperation until 2009.
+List of Other Directorships: In addition to Phoenix Power Company SAOG, Mr. Alcazar is also a director of the following companies: Non-Executive Director, Ruwais Power Company, UAE Non-Executive Director, Asian Gulf Power Services, UAE Non-Executive Director, Fujairah II O&M Company, UAE Non-Executive Director, Chairman Taweelah A2 Operating, UAE Non-Executive Director, Chairman Ash Sharqiyah O&M Co, KSA Non-Executive Director, Emirates CMS Power Company, UAE

+Name: Mr. Tomoki Nishino Position: Director Education: Master of Business Administration (MBA) from Kellogg School of Management, Evanston, Illinois, USA-2006 Experience: Mr. Nishino started his career in 1996 working for Hokkaido Electric Power Company Co., Inc In 2006 after finishing his MBA programme, Mr. Nishino was seconded to Japan Bank for International Cooperation until 2009.
 Mr. Nishino then joined Marubeni in 2009 and has been involved in the development phase of Sur IPP since the summer of 2010, mainly working on negotiating the project documents and finance agreements.
 From November 2011 to June 2015, Mr. Nishino worked as Chief Financial Officer of Phoenix Power, and after returning from Phoenix Power to Marubeni, Mr. Nishino continues to work for the development of IPP projects in the Middle East, Africa, and Southwest Asia.
-List of Other Directorships: Mr. Nishino does not have any directorship other than Phoenix Power Company SAOG.
+List of Other Directorships: In addition to Phoenix Power Company SAOG, Mr. Nishino is also a director of the following companies: Non-Executive Director, Power Cogeneration Power Company, KSA Non-Executive Director, A.R.C.H W.L.L., KSA.